ifeora-emeka/mortar-studio/PROMPT.md

 5. **`./mortar-studio.config.json`**
    The main configuration file for the project.
 This file contains metadata and project settings.

-## Rendering concepts
+## Rendering Concepts
-1. **Instance**: A reference to a component with incoming props that maps to the props required by the component.
-It tells the compiler where to render the component using it's index and page ID.
+1. **Instance:** A reference to a component or element with incoming props that map to the required props.
+It tells the compiler where to render the component or element using its `index` and `page_id`.
-2. **Component**: A reusable piece of UI that can be rendered multiple times across different pages or instances.
-It also holds the structure of the props required for the component and an array of elements that make up the component.
-Each element follows a parent child relationship using thier parent ID and index to determine.
+2. **Component:** A reusable piece of UI that holds the structure of its required props and an array of elements that define the component.
+   - Each element follows a parent-child relationship, using `parent_id` and `index` to establish their hierarchy.
-3. **Elements**: The smallest unit of a component that can be rendered.
-It can be a text element, image element, or any other HTML element.
-Each element has an id, index to help with the ordering of siblings for a parent element, parent ID and children.
+3. **Elements:** The smallest unit of a component, including text, image, or other HTML elements.
+Each has properties such as `id`, `index`, `parent_id`, and `children`.
-4. **Element ms-id**: This is an ID that let's us know the component and instance responsible for rendering that element and we also use that for targeting the element (Ex. when adding a bounding box)
+4. **Element ms-id:** A unique identifier for the component and instance responsible for rendering an element.
+It is also used for targeting elements (e.g., adding a bounding box).

 ## Features
 - **No-Code Builder:** Design apps visually with ease.
 - **Code Export:** Generate clean and reusable code for **React (Vite)**, **Next.js**, or **Nuxt.js**.
 - **Hosting Options:** Choose between Mortar Studio Cloud or self-hosting.
 - **Flexible Development:** Sync builder changes with local development in real-time.
+- **Instance Flexibility:** Support for inserting components between elements and rendering multiple instances of an element through the `parent_element` key in instance objects.

 Mortar Studio is designed to enhance productivity, streamline the development process, and offer developers unparalleled flexibility in creating modern web applications.